tan002-fall2022/Teaching-Portfolio/README.md

 Link to Drawing Octagon with a Mouse: https://youtu.be/IFAyp8QHWo0 \
 Link to Monkey catching Banana: https://youtu.be/6QLVnDueKWk \
 Link to Variables in drawing Shapes: https://youtu.be/RKJKtpAqkpY \
+Link to Conditional loop in Soccer ball minigame: https://youtu.be/4LXBbxhdjew \
 Email: tan002@ucsd.edu